briandfoy/mac-perl-versions/README.md

 ## Source

-The primary repository is in GitHub, but as with most of my stuff, I mirror the repo in several services:
+The primary repository is in GitHub, but as with most of my stuff, I mirror the repo in several services in case of outage or other situation where one might not exist:

 * [GitHub](https://github.com/briandfoy/mac-perl-versions)
 * [Bitbucket](https://bitbucket.org/briandfoy/mac-perl-versions/)
 * [Gitlab](https://gitlab.com/briandfoy/mac-perl-versions)
 * [Codeberg](https://codeberg.org/briandfoy/mac-perl-versions)